 Edit 2020-12-25: See also Adam Tooze, “The Nazi killing mentality” http://ww2history.com/experts/Adam_Tooze/The_Nazi_killing_mentality “(in the Third Reich) food is seen as this fundamental variable.
 Without it the home front can’t survive, and if the home front doesn’t survive Germany will become victim to yet another effort by the West to starve it into submission.”
 That sure sounds like “the West” means the British Empire and its allies or the United States and its allies!

-Edit 2022-08-24: and Nisaba help us, in 2020 Wiley-Blackwell published a Western Civilization: A Very Short Introduction by emeritus professor Paul R. Waibel with this nonsense inspired by late 20th century conservative Catholic thought in the introduction:
+Edit 2022-08-24: and Nisaba help us, in 2020 Wiley-Blackwell published a Western Civilization: A Brief History by emeritus professor Paul R. Waibel with this nonsense inspired by late 20th century conservative Catholic thought in the introduction:

 The roots of western civilization are found in the Ancient Near East and the Greco-Roman world.
 From the former came the Judeo-Christian religious tradition.
 From the later came classical humanism.
 These two different ways of understanding the universe … was (sic) synthesized with certain Germanic traditions during the Middle Ages in Europe.
 By AD 1000, there was Europe, a new civilization that was different from all others, and armed with a worldview that facilitated both a Scientific Revolution and an Industrial Revolution.
 With a virtual monopoly on useful (that is scientific) knowledge, Western Civilization was able to dominate the world by the end of the nineteenth century.